TambeVT/DevOps-Course-Starter/README.md

 poetry run pytest
 ...
-(please make sure you have run 'poetry install' beforehand to install 'pytest')
+(please make sure you have run 'poetry install' beforehand to install 'pytest') if instead you'd like to run your test vis Docker please run thr following: docker build --tag todo-app:test --target test . docker run todo'app:test
+ ---

 ## Building and running the App via Docker
 To build the container for local development, please run

-`docker build --tag todo-app:dev --target development .`
+`docker build --tag todo-app:test --target test .`

 To run the container for local development, please run